chamika2001/Spering---Project-Time-Management/README.md

 2. **View Project Details**: You can see the list of tasks and the project status.
 3. **Customize Your Projects**: Modify the HTML structure to add new tasks, dates, or project descriptions.

-For more detailed usage, visit the [Wiki](https://github.com/yourusername/spering-project-time-management/wiki).

----

 ## Contributing